Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/datatables.md

 > Intro: What we offer

-**Rocket Django** allows you to easily create data tables.
+**DigitSoft Django** allows you to easily create data tables.
 Datatables makes it easier to perform operations like creating, reading, updating and deleting database table records.

 Datatable can be accessed from the `DataTables` route under the `Apps` menu on the sidebar.
 Datatable gives you the ability to query the `Product` table and perform basic database operations on the same page.